huonghs/huonghs.github.io/README.md

 [![](https://img.shields.io/badge/Jypyter-Open_Notebook-EE4C2C?logo=Jupyter)](https://github.com/huonghs/adclickfraud/blob/main/Ad_Click_Fraud_Project%20(1).ipynb)

 One of the most prominent problem in digital advertising industry in the last few decades is to minimize ad fraud and to avoid wasting ad spend on invalid and low-quality, bot traffic.
-A solution for a detecting system, which can proactively predict and prevent ad fraud is a much-needed support for any business, publisher or advertiser.
-The goal of this project is to investigate users' click behavior, identify features importance and build predictive models that can help advertisers in detecting click fraud from their campaign traffic.
-The data here is the mobile click-log dataset from TalkingData (the China’s largest independent big data service platform, covers over 70% of active mobile devices nationwide).
-This project highlights the importance of exploratory data analysis, feature engineering and the use of appropriate algorithms (LightGBM, XGBoost) to deal with imbalanced data.
+A solution for a detecting system, which can proactively predict and prevent ad fraud is a much-needed support for any business, publisher or advertiser. <b>The goal of this project is to investigate users' click behavior, identify features importance and build predictive models that can help advertisers in detecting click fraud from their campaign traffic.</b> The data here is the mobile click-log dataset from TalkingData (the China’s largest independent big data service platform, covers over 70% of active mobile devices nationwide).
+This project highlights the importance of exploratory data analysis, feature engineering and the use of appropriate algorithms (LightGBM, XGBoost) to deal with imbalanced data.<br />
-<b> Models: </b> LightGBM, XGBoost
+<b> Models: </b> LightGBM, XGBoost<br />
-<b> Modeling Process: </b> Data Cleaning -> Feature Engineering -> Baseline Model -> Model Tuning for Imbalanced Data.
+<b> Modeling Process: </b> Data Cleaning -> Feature Engineering -> Baseline Model -> Model Tuning for Imbalanced Data.<br />

 <center><img src="/images/clickfraud-pic5.png"/></center>